gabriellavlara/Master-thesis/Organizational/Next Steps & TO-DOs.md

 3. Write AUTO SAVING in jsonl files to make sure info is not lost even after kernel is disconnected
 4. Scale it a bit.
 Run f.e. each prompt variation (let's say i'll have 10) with a different model (I have 3 for now) and with different versions of the news article (2, for now) and different n_shots (0,1).
 In total, would be 120 generated instances?

-  # Goals:

-1. Does the pipeline run end-to-end?

-2. Do prompts actually induce measurably false content?

-3. Do embeddings distinguish article vs generated tweet in any signal at all?
 ### 05.12.25
 - Set up a config file with the API keys: ✅
 	- ChatGPT: